yan7109/PokemonGoMove/README.md

 Connect your iOS device and run the project.
 Remember in to turn simulate location on.
 Very important: Debug->Simulate Location->PokemonLocation is checked, otherwise it will not work.

+For the very first time of running the project, you will need to allow add terminal to be accessible.
+System Preferences > Security & Privacy > Privacy > Accessibility > Terminal (checked)

 ### Go back to localhost:3001